• Follow Me on Twitter!

 Take the Public Utility Vehicle

 Usually you arrive at your destination via airplane.
 You get out of the plane and get your check-in baggage (sucks right? told you to limit the baggage to 7kgs hand-carry).
-As soon as you leave the airport gate you are swarmed with all the drivers speaking dialects you don’t understand.
-Walk on, ask the security guard where is the airport exit and take the public utility vehicle from there (jeepney, tricycle, habal-habal).
+As soon as you leavethe airport gate you are swarmed with all the drivers speaking dialects you don’t understand.
+Walk on, askthe security guard where the airport exit is and take the public utility vehicle from there (jeepney, tricycle, habal-habal).
 For a change, try not to take the taxi.
 I tell you, it would save you a lot of money.
-Ask the driver to bring you to downtown (you can ask where to eat).
-Enjoy and breath some fresh air!
+But if you already have a hotel booked in Cebu ask the driver to take you there.
+And if you are ready for an adventure, have him bring you downtown (you can also ask where to eat- cheap, fresh and yummy).

 Cebu Colorful Multicabs- cheaper than Taxi